WQJJ-LP

 WQJJ-LP (101.9 FM, "101.9 Fox-FM") is an American low-power FM radio station licensed to serve the community of Jasper, Alabama.
 WQJJ-LP is owned by North Alabama Public Service Broadcasters.

-WQJJ-LP was silent for a time after October 17, 2018.
-In its application for special temporary authority from the FCC, the station cited the loss of its studio and transmitter sites.
+WQJJ-LP has been active in the Birmingham, Alabama, radio market since it first began broadcasting in January 2005.
+It remains the sole local radio station within its city of license, Jasper, Alabama, still managed by its original owners.